 Each year we engage an experienced caller who can guide people through the dances, so a sense of timing and the ability to follow the instructions is more important than previous experience of Playford dance, per se.
 HOWEVER, in order to follow the instructions, you will need to be familiar with the terminology of traditional dance.

 During the course of the evening, we expect to perform around a dozen dances.
 To enable as many as will to participate in each dance, the total number of tickets available is limited to sixty four.
-Tickets for the 2019 Ball, priced £25, will go on sale in June.
-As the Ball has become increasingly popular, it is likely to be a sell-out (in 2018 all 64 tickets were reserved within 24 hours of the notice of their availability).
+Tickets for the 2021 Ball, priced £25, will go on sale in August.